Dcohen52/JsonToPython/README.md

 # Changelog
 The changelog provides an overview of notable updates and improvements made to the `JsonToPython` library throughout its development.
 Users can refer to this section to stay informed about new features, bug fixes, and performance enhancements.

+## [Unreleased - Version 0.0.2-dev] - 02.05.2023
+### Changed
+* Bug fixes: Enhanced expression and function processing to ensure the export of a more precise representation of the code.

 ## [Unreleased - Version 0.0.1-dev] - 29.04.2023
 ### Added